header home page link

 9MB 192kbps mp3

-Block RockinA while back Electrosound asked me to take part in a bootleg tribute to the Chemical Brothers, and while I don't usually have time to contribute to these projects, I'd had an idea rolling around my head for elucidating the Baltimore sound that kind of bubbles under in "Star Guitar" for a while, so I was happy to have a deadline to whip me into shape.
-So, first I made the (mostly) instrumental version which I handed off to the project, and then I thought "hey this could use some Ludacris," so I threw "Stand Up" over it and played it a bunch all over Europe.
+The first version was created for fellow mashup DJ Electrosound's Chemical Brothers bootleg tribute album, and when he asked me I'd already had an idea rolling around my head for a remix that elucidated the Baltimore beat that kind of bubbles under in "Star Guitar" so I was happy to have a deadline to whip me into shape.
+So, first I made the (mostly) instrumental version which I handed off to the project, which does a lot of repurposing individual sounds from "Star Guitar," and then I thought "hey this could use some Ludacris in order to qualify as a mashup to play at Bootie" so I threw "Stand Up" over it.
 Whee!

 6MB 192kbps mp3